Aeneas: Rust Verification by Functional Translation: Case studies

-We set out to serialize our earlier hash table to the disk.
+Let us illustrate those possibilities with the following example. \fi We set out to serialize our earlier hash table to the disk.
 To account for this, we author \li+serialize+ and \li+deserialize+ functions in a separate opaque module outside of the scope of verification.
 We mark the module as opaque, meaning \aeneas generates the following declarations. \iflong First, \li+insert_on_disk+, below, simply loads the map from the disk, inserts a new entry, and stores the updated table back on disk.

 \aeneas generates the following declarations to model the disk state and the serialization and deserialization functions. \fi

 \iflong Those definitions generate the following translation of \li+insert_on_disk+: